Starting in Your Community of Faith

 Belonging for Individuals of All Abilities

 Steps to Create Belonging for Individuals of All Abilities

 Start a TEAM Belong Ministry

-With the approval of the pastor, enlist a group of committed people and create an ongoing TEAM Belong ministry approved by the governing council of the faith community.
-Download the TEAM Belong Ministry Handbook to and The Ministry of Jesus as a Model for TEAM Belong get started.
+With the approval of the religious leaders, pastor, or principal, enlist a group of committed people and create an ongoing TEAM Belong ministry approved by the governing council of the faith community.
+Download the TEAM Belong Ministry Handbook and The Ministry of Jesus as a Model for TEAM Belong to get started.

 Who Should Be On a TEAM Belong Ministry?

 - A family member of a person with a disability

 - A decision-maker from your worshipping community and school